Journal of Global Change Data & Discovery2023.7(4):406-416

 As depicted in Figure 10, numerous trees occur along the main roads of villages in Luoyang town, standing out as prominent landmarks in the local rural scenery.
 Going forward, local authorities can strategically incorporate these ancient trees into cultural tourism routes through meticulous planning, fostering the sustainable development of rural economies.
 Simultaneously, in rural development initiatives, it is paramount to strike a careful balance between safeguarding ancient ginkgo trees and the construction of new transportation roads.
 Considering the current distribution of these trees, preserving them, implementing sensible protective measures, and ensuring that road construction has no adverse impacts are crucial components of this delicate balance.

-Figure 10 Map of spatial distribution and distance from roads of ancient ginkgo trees in Luoyang town
+Figure 10 Distribution map of ancient ginkgo trees with distance from road system in Luoyang town

 5 Discussion and Conclusion